Indonesia, India upgrade ties with 15 agreements

-Indonesia and India have agreed to upgrade their relations by signing more than a dozen agreements on a broad range of areas including defense, maritime affairs, trade and investment.
+Indonesia and India agreed Wednesday to upgrade bilateral relations by signing more than a dozen agreements on a broad range of areas including defense, maritime affairs, trade and investment.

 Continue Reading Below

-After meeting Wednesday with visiting Indian Prime Minister Narendra Modi, President Joko "Jokowi" Widodo says they agreed to make the two economies open and hope a comprehensive economic partnership can be completed this year.
+After meeting with visiting Indian Prime Minister Narendra Modi, President Joko "Jokowi" Widodo said they agreed to make their economies open and hoped a comprehensive economic partnership can be completed this year.

 The 15 agreements include cooperation in defense, exploration and use of outer space, science and technology, capacity building of public officials, dialogue and interaction between governments and think tanks as well as in health and railways.